ErayTuncer/Monopoly/README.md

 ####Usage

-The Controller.java class in Monopoy/src/controller is the class that shoukd be run.
+The Controller.java class in Monopoy/src/controller is the class that should be run.

 ####About License